-This Pathway is for students who excel at Mathematics, especially Algebra and those who intend to study Mathematics, Science, Engineering or Medicine at university.
-If students already know which university course they want to study post- high school, they are recommended to visit university websites to determine if ATAR Mathematics Methods is a pre-requisite for their desired course.
+This Pathway is for students who excel at Mathematics, especially Algebra, and those who intend to study Mathematics, Science, Engineering or Medicine at university.
+If students already know which university course they want to study post-school, they are recommended to visit their universities of choice's websites to determine if ATAR Mathematics Methods is a pre-requisite for their desired course.
+Keep in mind, different universities may have differing prerequisites for the same or similar courses.